Hritikraj8804/KodeKloud_Engineer/Linux_1/05_Linux_User_Expiry.md

 To check if the user "kirsty" was created, you can use the `grep` command to search for the username in the `/etc/passwd` file: `grep "^kirsty:" /etc/passwd`

 If the user was created successfully, you should see output similar to the following: `kirsty:x:1001:1001::/home/kirsty:/bin/bash`

+To check the expiry date of the user "kirsty", you can use the `chage` command: `sudo chage -l kirsty`